Selected Publications

 Tags

-Content-aware image retargeting Agriculture 4.0 Algoritmo Levenshtein Alloy Aplicações de Tempo Real Arquitetura de Software Artefatos de Software Aspect-Oriented Modeling Aspect-Orineted Modeling Atualização de componentes Autenticação Implícita Avaliação de esforço Bad smell Biometric Data Blockcahin Business Intelligence Case Study Challenges Cognitive Load Colaboração Collaboration Collaborative Models Collaborative Software Engineering Collaborative Software Modeling Comparative Study Component Diagram Componentes vulneráveis conhecidos Composição de Modelos Composição de modelos Composition Effort Composition Techniques Computação Ubíqua Contextos Contextual information Controlled Experiment Cooperation Data Warehouse Decision Tree Desenvolvimento de Software Design Stability Design problems Development Effort Diagrama de classes Diagrama de componentes Diagrama de sequência Diseases Distância entre Modelos Distributed Applications Distributed Systems Dynamic programming EDA Educational Data Mining Effort Estimation Effort measurement Electronic Health Record Empirical Software Engineering Empirical Studies Empirical Study Empirical software engineering Empirical studies Empirical study Engenharia de Software Engenharia de Software Automática Engenharia de Software Experimental Engenharia de requisitos Engenharia de software Engenharia reversa Engenharia reversa baseada em feature Entrega Contínua Especificação de software Especificação por exemplos Estudos Empíricos Event-driven Architecture Event-driven architecture Exploratory Study Feature Model Feature Models Financial Framework Future Works GetLB Graphical Modelling Framework Guidance Heuristic Image resizing Image seams Information Systems Injeção de Código-fonte Integração contínua Integração de modelos Integration Effort Integration Tests Internet das Coisas IoT Approach Java Java Reflection JointJS Kafka Layer-based Architecture Linha de Produto de Software Linha de Produtos de Software Literature review Load Balancing MAS-ML Maintenance effort Management Manutenção de software ERP Mapping Study Measurement Microservices Minimum energy windows Mobile Application Model Comparison Model Comparison Technique Model Composition Model Inconsistency Model Integration Model Merge Model Merging Model Similarity Model Stability Model Transformation Model composition Model composition effort Model merging Model-Driven Development Model-driven Engineering Modelagem colaborativa Modeling Tool Modelling language Modularity Monolithic Application Monolithic Applications Multi-Agent Systems Multi-agent System Native Natural Language Processing Neurociência Ontologies Ontology Ontology Alignment Parsing Performance Prediction Program Comprehension Programação orientada a aspectos Psychophysiological Data Qualitative dashboard Quarkus REST RabbitMQ Research Agenda Reuse Process Scheduling Seam carving Security Segurança de aplicações Sequence Diagram Sistemas Integrados de Gestão Empresarial Sistemas de Manutenção Automáticos Software Agents Software Analytics Software Architecture Software Design Models Software Development Effort Software Engineering Software Metrics Software Modeling Software Modularity Software Product Lines Software Reuse Software Testing Software Tool Spring Boot Supply Chain Management Support Tool Systematic Literature Review Systematic Mapping Study Systematic mapping study Testes de integração Técnicas de composição de modelos TogetherJS Tool Tool Support Transformações Algébricas de Grafos Trilhas UML UML extension UML metamodel Unifed Modelling Language Unified Modelling Language Unit Tests Vineyard Vulnerabilidades Web Applications
+Content-aware image retargeting Agriculture 4.0 Algoritmo Levenshtein Alloy Aplicações de Tempo Real Arquitetura de Software Artefatos de Software Aspect-Oriented Modeling Aspect-Orineted Modeling Atualização de componentes Autenticação Implícita Avaliação de esforço BPMN Bad smell Biometric Data Blockcahin Business Intelligence Case Study Challenges Cognitive Load Colaboração Collaboration Collaborative Models Collaborative Software Engineering Collaborative Software Modeling Comparative Study Component Diagram Componentes vulneráveis conhecidos Composição de Modelos Composição de modelos Composition Effort Composition Techniques Computação Ubíqua Contextos Contextual information Controlled Experiment Cooperation Data Warehouse Decision Tree Desenvolvimento de Software Design Stability Design problems Development Effort Diagrama de classes Diagrama de componentes Diagrama de sequência Diseases Distância entre Modelos Distributed Applications Distributed Systems Dynamic programming EDA Educational Data Mining Effort Estimation Effort measurement Electronic Health Record Empirical Software Engineering Empirical Studies Empirical Study Empirical software engineering Empirical studies Empirical study Engenharia de Software Engenharia de Software Automática Engenharia de Software Experimental Engenharia de requisitos Engenharia de software Engenharia reversa Engenharia reversa baseada em feature Entrega Contínua Especificação de software Especificação por exemplos Estudos Empíricos Event-driven Architecture Event-driven architecture Exploratory Study Feature Integration Feature Model Feature Models Financial Framework Future Works GetLB Graphical Modelling Framework Guidance Heuristic Image resizing Image seams Information Systems Injeção de Código-fonte Integração contínua Integração de modelos Integration Effort Integration Tests Internet das Coisas IoT Approach Java Java Reflection JointJS Kafka Layer-based Architecture Linha de Produto de Software Linha de Produtos de Software Literature review Load Balancing MAS-ML Maintenance effort Management Manutenção de software ERP Mapping Study Measurement Microservices Minimum energy windows Mobile Application Model Comparison Model Comparison Technique Model Composition Model Inconsistency Model Integration Model Merge Model Merging Model Similarity Model Stability Model Transformation Model composition Model composition effort Model merging Model-Driven Development Model-driven Engineering Modelagem colaborativa Modeling Tool Modelling language Modularity Monolithic Application Monolithic Applications Multi-Agent Systems Multi-agent System Native Natural Language Processing Neurociência Ontologies Ontology Ontology Alignment Parsing Performance Prediction Program Comprehension Programação orientada a aspectos Psychophysiological Data Qualitative dashboard Quarkus REST RabbitMQ Research Agenda Reuse Process Scheduling Seam carving Security Segurança de aplicações Sequence Diagram Sistemas Integrados de Gestão Empresarial Sistemas de Manutenção Automáticos Software Agents Software Analytics Software Architecture Software Context Software Design Models Software Development Effort Software Engineering Software Metrics Software Modeling Software Modularity Software Product Lines Software Reuse Software Testing Software Tool Spring Boot Supply Chain Management Support Tool Systematic Literature Review Systematic Mapping Study Systematic mapping study Testes de integração Técnicas de composição de modelos TogetherJS Tool Tool Support Transformações Algébricas de Grafos Trilhas UML UML extension UML metamodel Unifed Modelling Language Unified Modelling Language Unit Tests Vineyard Vulnerabilidades Web Applications

 Contact